Hela Apparel Holdings: History

 Hela Clothing appointed A. R. Rasiah as the new chairman of the company in December 2018.
-Hela Apparel Holdings (Pvt) Ltd was founded in 2018 and was listed on the Colombo Stock Exchange in 2022.
-The company went through an initial public offering (IPO) as the means of listing on the stock exchange.
+Hela Apparel Holdings (Pvt) Ltd was founded in 2018 and was listed on the Colombo Stock Exchange in 2022 through an initial public offering (IPO).
 The IPO was intended to offer 20% of the stake of the company and raise the capital of LKR4 billion.
-The IPO received applications for a value of over LKR4 billion on the first day itself.
-The IPO was the largest issue since 2011 and had to close on the same day.
+The IPO was the largest issue since 2011.
 The IPO was oversubscribed 5.4 times and received applications worth LKR21.8 billion.